binayadhar/Vcenter-Tools/README.txt

 ---
 Version Details.
 ---
+:Version 2.1:
+*Added Function to fetch Server Details for names already changed to "Hostname-Delete"
 :Version 2:
 * Added new function to refresh server list without exiting the script.
 * Added new function to rename the server back from -Delete to original name.